 Recruiters are becoming increasingly suspicious about candidates cheating during phone screening interviews.
 To ensure genuinity, recruiters have been using one-way video interviewing.

 There are times when we interview a candidate and think to ourselves, “this seems too good to be true.”
 Sometimes, our instincts are right.

-It’s becoming increasingly normal for candidates to prepare a “cheat sheet” for their phone screen interviews, which has researched rather than genuine responses.
+It’s becoming increasingly normal for candidates to prepare a “cheat sheet” for their phone screening interviews, which has researched rather than genuine responses.
 This is problematic because it often leads to a lack of quality when the candidate arrives at the qualifying stage, as they have misled the recruiter in regards to their qualifications.

 Experienced recruiter Melissa is quite familiar with this scenario, as she recently saw it occur a few months back.
 Every now and then, she speaks with a candidate who seems well qualified, and extremely knowledgeable in the field and about the company.
 Thrilled to have found such an outstanding candidate, she invites them in for further evaluation only to discover they are not nearly as qualified or knowledgeable as they sounded over the phone.